This article has been medically reviewed by Katrina Oliveros, MSN-ED, BSN

 Read on to learn more

 Generally, the only legal way to ingest LSD in the US is to participate in FDA-approved clinical trials.
 But, these are rare and not open to everyone.
 While LSD psychotherapy was more common in the 1950s, it is currently illegal, though we hope this will change.

 There are underground, black market sources—both online and offline —that sell LSD.
 Third Wave’s Ultimate Guide to Sourcing Psychedelic Medicine offers step-by-step instructions for navigating the Dark Web.
 Since the counterculture revolutions of the 60s, music and art festivals have attracted LSD “vendors” (illegal, of course.)
-Asking around at these events will likely lead you to them, though you may only find people selling MDMA or ketamine.
+However, you may not know what you are buying and/or ingesting without first testing the product.

 A safer option is to be part of a community of people who use psychedelics safely and responsibly.
 An excellent way to do this is to get involved with a local psychedelic society or club.
 For legal reasons, such organizations can’t direct you on how to get LSD or give you a referral to an illegal source.
 But their events are a great way to connect with other people who share your interests, and they can offer experienced-based safety advice.
 The most comprehensive list of psychedelic community groups we know of is the Psychedelic Community Airtable list.

 That said, having face-to-face contact with people isn’t the only way that LSD changes hands.
 There’s always the Internet.